uno-ghost/pluginTemplate/README.md

 ### 3. Build the Plugin

-Run the following Gradle command to build your plugin:
+Run the following command to build your plugin:

 ```bash
 bash build.sh